Fredrik Andersson (footballer, born 1971)

-Fredrik "Fidde" Andersson (born 18 January 1971) is a retired Swedish football defender who spent most of his career with Halmstads BK.
+Fredrik "Fidde" Andersson (born 18 January 1971) is a Swedish retired football defender who spent most of his career with Halmstads BK.

 Andersson made around 500 appearances for Halmstads BK, helping them win the 1997 and 2000 Allsvenskan titles, as well as the 1994–95 Svenska Cupen.

 He appeared twice for the Sweden U21 team, and once for the Sweden B team.